 6. What Types of Bunker Gear Does BGS Clean?

-We clean all "standard" bunker gear as well as flash suits and aluminized gear.
+We clean all "standard" bunker gear, as well as flash suits and aluminized gear.

 7. Can BGS Help With Bunker Gear Maintenance and Repair?